Imprint Data Protection

 b) data subject (user)

-Data subject is any identified or identifiable natural person whose personal data is processed by the data controller.
+Data subject is any identified or identifiable natural person whose personal data is processed by the controller.

 c) Processing

-Processing is any operation or series of operations carried out on personal data, whether or not by automated means, such as the collection, recording, organisation, structuring, storage, adaptation or modification, reading, querying, use, disclosure by transmission, distribution or other form of provision, alignment or association, restriction, deletion or destruction.
+Processing is any operation or set of operations which is performed on personal data or on sets of personal data, whether or not by automated means, such as collection, recording, organisation, structuring, storage, adaptation or alteration, retrieval, consultation, use, disclosure by transmission, dissemination or otherwise making available, alignment or combination, restriction, erasure or destruction.

 d) Restriction of processing